pramod8095/GSynergy/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [MUI.com](https://mui.com/)

+for Auth i have used firebase and the login details are as follows

+mail: admin@admin.com
+password: admin123

 ## Available Scripts

 In the project directory, you can run: